 However, we recommend this for the intended functions like mudding, leveling, and taping.
 You might also use it in panel construction.
 Its gypsum works perfectly with interior wall panels.
 But let’s not get deeper into that right now.
 Instead, let’s go back to the primary task of leveling drywall!

 In that sense of view, it does a very good job.
 And leveling the drywall joints is just super easy.
-Just put a thin layer for the drywall tape to sit and then starting finishing.
+Just put a thin layer for the drywall tape to sit and then start finishing.
 It doesn’t leave any cracks, regardless of the layers’ thickness.

 So it’s a highly recommended drywall mud for taping and texturing.